 Cuban Convertible Peso

-Many restaurants, hotels, and guides, and others that previously priced their services in CUC are still working on change their pricing on websites, attraction listings, and more.
-If you come across a listing in CUC, know that you’ll now be charged in Cuban pesos instead.
+Many restaurants, hotels, guides, and others that previously priced their services in CUC are still working on changing their pricing on websites, attraction listings, and more.
+If you come across a listing in CUC, know that you’ll now be charged Cuban pesos instead.

 The former exchange rate for the CUC was pegged to the U.S. dollar, 1 CUC = 1 USD.
 For the first few months of 2021, the government has continued to accept CUC and allow for people to change their CUC to Cuban pesos, but don’t expect to find it in active use anymore.

 Unlike other currencies that can be exchanged anywhere in the world, you can’t get Cuban pesos off the island – you’ll have to wait to get it until you arrive and then exchange money in Cuba.